 For more information, please visit the Provincial Court of Alberta website.

-Let our team assist in each step away in the process, whether it is through a Court of Queen’s Bench or a Provincial Court Action.
+Our diligence in providing extensive guidance in all legal matters as corporate lawyers can assure you that you can let our team of professional litigation lawyers in Calgary assist in each step in the process, whether it is through a Court of Queen’s Bench or a Provincial Court Action.

 Explore comprehensive personal injury law services from Dimic Law.
 Our Calgary civil lawyers specialize in slip and fall accidents, motor vehicle collisions, dog bite cases, long-term disability claims, defective product incidents, nursing home and elder abuse matters, as well as class action suits.
 Your legal rights and general well-being matter to us as we are committed to giving you reliable personal injury legal guidance.